-2 It is the intent of this section to give the Project Review Board the authority to consider allowing two access points if the two access points existed prior to May 6, 2008.
+$^{^{2}}$ It is the intent of this section to give the Project Review Board the authority to consider allowing two access points if the two access points existed prior to May 6, 2008.
 This exception was intended for proposed developments that are expected to have a minimal increase in traffic such as small residential developments or commercial uses with limited traffic needs, and for proposed developments that can easily meet the standards of this section.

+Minimum land area per dwelling unit if part of a mixed use development 10,000 s.f.

+Road frontage requirement none

+2. Minimum lot area and road frontage requirements for lots that do not meet the requirements of Section 409.C.1 above

+West side of U.S. Route One ar nd lots in the C-1 Distri ict just prior to May 6, 2008

+Minimum lot area 1 acre

+Road frontage requirement 300 feet

-East side of U.S. Route One other than lots in the C-1 District just prior to May 6, 2008
+East side of U.S. Route One of her than lots in the C-1 District just prior to May 6,

+2008

-Minimum lot area 3 acres Road frontage requirement 300 feet
+Minimum lot area 3 acres

+Road frontage requirement 300 feet

-3. Maximum building height: {Amended, 03/19/19}
+3. Maximum building height: {Amended, 03/19/1 9} 35 feet

-Projects that meet the criteria of Sec.
-409.D.7 are eligible for a maximum height of 45 feet.
+Projects that mee et the criteria of Sec.
+40 09.D.7 are eligible for a

+maximum height of 45 feet. -

-4. Maximum impervious surface to lot area:
+4. Maximum impervious surface to lot area: 70%

-5. Minimum setback {Amended, 03/19/19}
+5. Minimum setback { Amended , 03/19/19} front: 15 feet

-15 feet 15 feet
+side: 15 feet

-front: side: rear:
+rear: 15 feet

-Projects that meet the criteria of Sec.409.D.5 are eligible for a minimum side and rear setback of 5'.
+Projects that mee et the criteria of Sec.40 9.D.5 are eligible for a

+Ũ nd rear setback of 5'.